 The alternatives were ranked based on the construction cost information provided in Section 9.
 Capital costs are similar for all facilities except for the pipeline and PV system.
 Site Alternative 1 would have the shortest pipeline, but it would cross a roadway and have significant existing utility coordination requirements and site improvements.
 Site Alternative 3 would have a significant road crossing that would require encroachment permits from multiple agencies.
 Site Alternative 3 would have additional cost considerations to maintain water deliveries at the northern end of the District.
-Additional considerations to maintain service at the northern end of the District.
+Additional considerations to maintain water deliveries are beyond the scope of this study.
+However, they must be considered if the District is to maintain service at the northern end of the District.